gwdistsys18/dist-sys-practice/Technical Report.md

 "Distributed Systems", "Distributed Computing", "Distributed Algorithms".
 So what is the specific meaning of "distributied" here?
 In a narrow sense, it means that multiple PCs are geographically distributed in different places.

 ## Distributed Systems
-Distributed system: A group of computers (called nodes) that can run independently.
+_Distributed system_: A group of computers (called nodes) that can run independently.
 Each node uses a computer network for information transfer to achieve a common "target or task."

 Distributed program: A computer program that runs on a distributed system.